 Soon, the historical search for getting rich got another shock.
 This was to become known as the ‘second dot.com revolution’.
-Following the economic depression of 2008-9, some businesses vacated the area and others moved in to replace them.
+Following the economic depression of 2008-9, some businesses vacated the area of Shoreditch and the wider East London area, and others moved in to replace them.
 By 2010, there were eighty-five new tech start-ups in ‘East London Tech City’ (also known as the ‘Silicon Roundabout).’ at Old Street.
 This change attracted the attention of local and national government.
 Investment increased forcing an accelerated growth that saw the presence of more than 5,000 tech companies by 2015.

 International companies also got involved – Facebook, Microsoft, Intel, Vodafone, Qualcomm and Cisco (amongst others).
 These helped the burgeoning area by offering a combination of advice, support and infrastructure aided by approximately £15 million in government funding.

 In addition, in 2011, Twitter spent £25 million attaining a three-year-old company.
 Financially, this showed the true value of such tech hubs.
-By 2012, Google’s ‘London Campus’ was also opened.
+By 2012, Google’s ‘London Campus’ was open.

 Academic partnerships with the metropolitan Universities added further impetus to growth.
 The local links to Hackney Community College by providing Tech City Apprenticeships is also important.

 The investment figures are particularly impressive.
 Estimates of new venture capital since 2016 show £4 billion being invested in tech – this is more than some nations can claim alone (or together).
-Silicone Round-a-bout is now the undisputed tech capital of Europe.
+“Silicon Roundabout” is now the undisputed tech capital of Europe.

-The local environment is changing again with modern/contemporary designer apartments being built or existing historical buildings being renovated.
+The local environment is changing again.
+Modern/contemporary designer apartments are popping up.
+What’s more, existing historical buildings are crying out for someone to renovate them.
 By necessity, these are targeted towards the new money provided by the tech companies.

 Although, financially, the area has been viewed as a financial gimmick, it’s place in the global market is undeniable.
 Even Brexit doesn’t appear to bother them.